How Much Does General Liability Insurance Cost in Connecticut?

 Connecticut's Economic and Demographic Profile

 Connecticut's per capita income of $93,157 ranks first nationally, directly affecting claim costs.
-Lost wage claims for affluent customers run substantially higher than lower-income states.
+Lost wage claims for affluent customers run higher than in lower-income states.
 A Hartford professional earning $200,000 annually claims roughly $50,000 in lost wages for three months of recovery, compared to $8,159 for workers at Connecticut's $15.69 minimum wage.
 Higher-income claimants elevate settlement negotiations and legal defense costs statewide.

 insurance2 icon